droper/ioet_test/README.md

 ## Architecture

-The software is divided in layers, each one is in charge of one task:

-* Clean and validate the strings (this can be divided in more layers).
+The software is divided in a package called paylib, with the pay library and utils functions.
+The pay functions module contains three layers

+* Create the response for all the workers data in the file
-* Create the response for each worker data.
+* Create the response for each worker string data.
-* Calculate the weekly payment for each worker
+* Calculate the weekly payment for each worker.
-* Calculate a day payment
+* Calculate a day payment (the function with the main logic).

+The logic is divided so if there is the need to add more logic to process the data file, the worker string, or the worker hours data it can be easily added.

+In the utils there are three functions, one for cleaning other for validating the format of the worker string and one for reading and processing the lines in the data file.

 There are tests for each function.